 MSS V2.10 (build 20100921) or above can support DISA service.

 MSS DISA service can be nested in the auto-attendant service, so there are two ways to access into DISA:

 One is to be triggerred in the auto-attendant service.
 When the incoming call is routed to AA service, AA will prompt to input extension number.
 By default, if the calling party input "11" or "11#", MSS AA service will trigger DISA service.

 Another is used DID or SIP trunk to trigger DISA.
 The default access code of DISA is "*80*".
 If the called number of incoming call from SIP trunk is "*80*", MSS will trigger DISA directly.
-In the DID service, for example the DID prefix is "1234", the outside user (calling party) can dial "1234*80*" directly to trigger DISA service.
+In the DID service, the outside user (calling party) can dial "*80*" directly to trigger DISA service.
 If the calling party can pass "caller-id authorization", he/she can also dial DISA access code followed with the final destination number.
-For example, the calling party can dial "1234*80*5678" directly, then MSS will check the DISA caller-id authorization and route the call to destination "5678".
+For example, the calling party can dial "*80*5678" directly, then MSS will check the DISA caller-id authorization and route the call to destination "5678".

 MSS support both above authorizations described in section 1.1.
 Once the incoming call is accepted, no matter it is from DID, trunk or auto-attendant, MSS will always check the caller-id authorization firstly.

 If the caller ID is in the "caller-id authorization" configuration, MSS will bind the outside user to a local user and prompt to input final destination number, or get final destination number from the incoming called number if the call is from trunk or DID.

 If the caller ID is not in the "caller-id authorization" configuration, MSS will prompt the outside user to input DISA account and password for authorization.